djwhatle/djwhatle.github.io/_posts/2016-09-21-working-from-home-for-gui-lovers.markdown

 ## Configuring Unison to Securely Sync Content

+#### Copy SSH Keys

+If you haven't already copied your SSH keys to the remote host, be sure to do so before continuing.

+`ssh-copy-id user@remote-host`

 #### Increase Filesystem Watcher Count

 If you're watching a directory containing lots of source code like I wanted to, the default `max_user_watches` value specified by `inotify` is unlikely to be sufficient.
 You will need to update the `max_user_watches` on each machine participating in the sync.